green-coding-solutions/documentation/content/en/docs/prologue/philosophy-methodology.md

 ## Reproducibility & Open Data

-To make people energy aware when using and creating software we believe that it is essential to have every measurement open and visible.
+To make people energy aware whilst using and creating software we believe that it is essential to have every measurement open and visible.

-Also the tools to measure must be free and open-source (FOSS).
+The tools used to make these measurements must also be free and open-source (FOSS).

 To however compare one measurement with another we believe that you cannot change the underlying hardware.